aergoio/aergoscan/README.md

 Can be run locally.
 You can find the deployed application at http://aergoscan.io

+The docker-compose file included in this repo is not meant for production use.

 ## Running locally

 1. Install Docker if you haven't already.
 If you are on Linux, you may also have to install docker-compose.